ProspectPyxis/nix-kunai/README.md

 > *Yet another nix dependency manager - simple code, but robust handling.*

-> [!WARNING]
-> While `nix-kunai` is currently fully functional,
-> it does *not* currently guarantee any stability in its JSON format.
-> Hopefully this will change very soon, but until then, *caveat emptor.*

 ## Why?

 If you're making your own derivations,